jeremjlr/MulDisplay/README.md

 # MurphyDisplay git was closed and the project was renamed to MulDisplay.
-It isn't available anymore until further notice.
+Pre-release showcase/example available.
 MulDisplay is a .NET 7 all in one (2D/3D) display API designed as a debugging/display tool.
 It can be used to easily display camera frames, 3D point clouds, 3D objects, 2D/3D overlays, etc..

 ## Table of Contents